stefangri/raman_spectrum_analysis/README.md

 How to use the methods for spectrum fit:

-step 1: put all the spectra you want to analyze in the methods folder
+step 1: $\alpha$ put all the spectra you want to analyze in the methods folder

 step 2: run create_structure.py, this will create a folder for each spectrum